cosmoinin/MGPT/README.md

 (2pi)^3 delta_D(k+k') P(k) = <delta(k) delta(k')>

-The computes compute the LPT kernels by solving the set of differential equations of arXiv:1705.10719 and from it the functions Q(k) and R(k) of arXiv:1808.XXXXX, that are the building blocks of matter and tracers statistics.
+The code computes the LPT kernels by solving the set of differential equations of arXiv:1705.10719 and from it the functions Q(k) and R(k) of arXiv:1808.XXXXX, that are the building blocks of matter and tracers statistics.

 DOWNLOAD: